Ryzen5-3600/android_device_samsung_recovery_gtowifi/README.md

 ## Maintainer Notes

-You may notice a lot of similarities bewtween this repository and the repository for the [SM-P205](https://github.com/eagerestwolf/android_device_samsung_wisdom), that's no coincidence.
+You may notice a lot of similarities between this repository and the repository for the [SM-P205](https://github.com/eagerestwolf/android_device_samsung_wisdom), that's no coincidence.
 The wisdom and gtowifi are basically the same device, with a different processor and a s-pen.
 They even have the same resolution, so I